rusyaev-dk/movies_app/README.md

 The application architecture is divided into three layers: **data**, **domain**, and **presentation**.

-- **Data Layer**: Responsible for interacting with external data sources, such as APIs or databases.
-Repositories in this layer handle data retrieval and storage.
+- **Data Layer**: Responsible for interacting with external data sources, such as APIs or databases and making http requests.
+Clients in this layer handle data retrieval and storage.

-- **Domain Layer**: Contains business logic and use cases.
-Repositories in this layer follow patterns that define their behavior, allowing for flexible and clean logic inside the BLoC handlers.
+- **Domain Layer**: Repositories in this layer follow patterns that define their behavior, allowing for flexible and clean logic inside the BLoC handlers.

 - **Presentation Layer**: Handles the user interface and user interaction.
 It includes widgets, screens, and BLoC components.